 - 2 cups flour

 - 2 teaspoons baking soda

-- 1 cup buttermilk/sour milk (1 tablespoon white vinegar + enough milk to equal a cup)
+- 1 cup buttermilk/sour milk (or, 1 tablespoon white vinegar + enough milk to equal a cup)

 Beat together butter, sugar, eggs, and vanilla until fluffy with an electric mixer.
 Add sour cream and beat to combine.
 Add half of the flour, baking soda, salt, and cocoa powder, mixing briefly to combine.
 Add buttermilk, mixing again, then add the rest of the remaining dry ingredients.
 Beat for 2 minutes on medium speed.